What is “sexting?”

 Danah Boyd author of It’s Complicated, advises parents not to shut down accounts but to take a deep breath and ask questions.
 “Kids can have a million motivations to send a naked picture of themselves, and unless you ask, you won’t know whether the one that was in their head seems more like reasonable experimentation or something else”.

-As parents there are some things we can do and conversations we need to have when we hand a child their first cell phone.
+As parents we can start a conversation when we hand our child their first cell phone.

 - Be honest and let them know you will be monitoring the calls and texts.
 Take note of who is in their contact list and make sure you know them.
 You don’t need to read each text but when a new number pops up, there is a dramatic increase in messages, or messaging at very late hours occurs check it out.
 Ask some questions.